Barracuda10/GTANoRandoms/README.md

 <br>
 <br>
 <img src="https://github.com/Barracuda10/others/blob/master/MatchmakingSwitch/matchmakingswitch_cloudservicesswitch.png"><br>
-Change back to MatchmakingSwitch anytime through options in picture showed above.<br>
+Change back to MatchingSwitch anytime through options in picture showed above.<br>
 Also it will display each services state if it's On or Off in prompt labal.<br>